forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

+## Significance of Peace
-## Significance of Peace and Effects and Dangers of War
+*Significance of Peace and Effects and Dangers of War*

 * Prevent losses and suffering.
 War is brutal and human rights are violated.
 * War can divide people.
-It often does.
+And it often does.
 * War has risks associated and can escalate.